semaphore-protocol/semaphore/packages/proof/README.md

 const fullProof1 = await generateProof(identity, group, message, scope)

-// You can also specify the maximum shaft depth supported by the proof. const fullProof2 = await generateProof(identity, group, message, scope, 20)
+// You can also specify the maximum tree depth supported by the proof. const fullProof2 = await generateProof(identity, group, message, scope, 20)

 // You can also specify the default zkey/wasm files.